 The 2016 Summer Games in Rio have the potential to set records, make history and rekindle the Olympic spirit.
-For numismatists, it also represents another opportunity to collect items that commemorate the worldwide sporting event that pushes us "faster, higher, stronger."
+For numismatists, this athletic competition also represents another opportunity to collect items that commemorate the worldwide sporting event that pushes us to be "faster, higher, stronger."